What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 However, the Louvre is swarmed, and as for the Grand Palais and the Musee d’Orsay, the lines to get in are getting longer and longer under the rain (unless you already have an express entry ticket).

 So avoid the crowds and head to museums that you don’t think of as much, but are worth the visit.
-We recommend, in this category, the Quai Branly Museum by the Eiffel Tower.
+I recommend, in this category, the Quai Branly Museum by the Eiffel Tower.

 This modern museum is dedicated to art from Africa and Oceania.

-It never ceases to spark the interest of the French as well as foreigners with its exhibits/events like Tattooers, tattooed or Beloved Hair.
+It never ceases to spark the interest of the French as well as foreigners with its exhibits/events like Songlines or Senghor and the arts.

 aquarium tropical